-Not only does Yellowstone contain about half the world’s geysers and other thermal features, but it also is home to grizzly bears, wolves, bison and elk.
+Yellowstone contains about half the world’s geysers and other thermal features.
+It also is home to grizzly bears, wolves, bison and elk.
 Yellowstone is truly a park of superlatives and a worthy destination for landscape and wildlife photographers.
 Continue reading Yellowstone National Park

 Rare, snow-white dune fields composed of gypsum crystals, called selenite, give White Sands National Monument its name.
 It is located in the Tularosa Basin just south of Alamogordo, New Mexico.
 Continue reading White Sands National Monument

 Arches National Park and the area surrounding Moab, Utah, are locations that no photographer should pass up.
 Because the area is devoid of heavily forested landscapes, the red rocks and their dramatic shapes take center stage.
 Continue reading Arches National Park and Moab

 Rocky Mountain National Park in Colorado encompasses over 415 square miles that straddles the Continental Divide.
 The main portals into the park are outside of Grand Lake on the western slope and Estes Park on the eastern slope.
 Continue reading Rocky Mountain National Park